 In the IIS HTTP logs a field TimeTaken is logged with the time in milliseconds necessary to answer to the web request.
-The Apache access log doesn't contain this field by default.
-The field can be added but the current version of the HttpLogBrowser would not able to take it into account.
-So this article only concerns IIS for now.
+The Apache access log doesn't contain this field by default but if you add it exactly as explained in this article the application will be able to extract it.

 In the following screen shot you see how the time taken can be distributed.

 You see that there is a peak around 300 ms. This give us an indication of the average response time.
 However we also see that there is a tail of values around 4 s.
 The reason for that is that a web site may propose big files to download and when a big file is downloaded the time to send the file is limited by the bandwidth between the server and the client but not by the server performance.

 In order to confirm that, we can take a look at the ByteSent field.
 In the following screen shot showing the ByteSent field for the https://www.finalanalytics.com web site and we see in the range 11500000 to 12000000 bytes a big number of requests corresponding to the download of the HttpLogBrowser setup file.

 If we want to monitor the server performance we can remove big files download requests by clicking on the < link on for example the 1000000 to 1500000 interval.
 This will give us requests sending less than 1 MB.
 The filter will then be like this:

 Now if we take a look again the TimeTaken histogram we see that the tail is less important showing us the real performance of the server.
 If we zoom in the beginning of the histogram we may see something like in the following screen shot.